towshif/home.towshif.com/content/post/Deploy-DotNetCore-SelfContained-App-without-installing-runtime-on-ubuntu-Part2.md

 # Part 2: Using Visual Studio 2017 with better tooling and bugfixes.
 How to publish dotnet core apps to ubuntu without installing dotnet runtime: self contained apps development

 As a continuation of the previous post I tried to do the same with VS 2017 which supposedly has better tooling for Dot Net Core.
-I did also see the cspoj and xml structures were altered ( maybe for good - I am too noob to comment); but long story short, I had to dig around to get it working and compile the correct platform specific runtimes binaries.
+I did also see the cspoj and xml structures were altered ( maybe for good - I am too noob to commenton this, please add comments); but long story short, I had to dig around to get it working and compile the correct platform specific runtimes binaries.
-As mentioned above due to changes on csproj and json project structures I follows some instruction from this document:
+As mentioned above due to changes on csproj and json project structures I followed some instruction from this documentation and elaborated in this post:

 https://docs.microsoft.com/en-us/dotnet/core/tools/project-json-to-csproj

+---

 ## Step 1: Change VS project setting
-Open and modify *.csproj instead of project.json which does not exist.
-Part of the change in tooling for 2017
+Open and modify `*.csproj` instead of project.json which does not exist.
+Part of the change in tooling for VS 2017

-Add runtime ids to the csproj / project.json
+Add runtime ids to the `csproj` / `project.json`

-XML: *.csproj
+XML: `*.csproj`
 ```
 <PropertyGroup>
   <RuntimeIdentifiers>win7-x64;osx.10.11-x64;ubuntu.16.04-x64</RuntimeIdentifiers>
 </PropertyGroup>
 ```
-JSON equivalent: project.json
+JSON equivalent: `project.json`
 ```
 {
   "runtimes": {